bsutton/pig_server/README.md

 ## Run the service locally

-To debug the IAHServer you can simply launch bin/ihserver.dart in your favourite IDE.
+To debug the pig_server you can simply launch bin/pig_server.dart in your favourite IDE.